USF-Team/Website/README.md

 # Website
-Reposiroty for the USF Website.
+Repository for the USF Website.
 You can see the website here: https://usfteam.pages.dev/

 ## Structure